cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 The former makes no assumptions about the presence of newline characters in keys or values, but values must be no longer than 1<<32 - 1.
 The latter assumes newlines are not present in keys or values but can support any length of value.
 Both assume keys are no longer than 1<<16 - 1.
-Newline delineation improves durability by enabling a consumer to orient themselves at the start of a key-value pair at any point in the stream (e.g. tail a file), without character delineation a consumer must start at the beginning of the stream and not lose track of their position in the stream.
+Newline delineation improves readability by enabling a consumer to orient themselves at the start of a key-value pair at any point in the stream (e.g. tail a file), without character delineation a consumer must start at the beginning of the stream and not lose track of their position in the stream.